Minnesota Department of Corrections

 B. Staff/offender sexual harassment includes repeated verbal comments or gestures of a sexual nature to an offender or resident by a staff member, contractor, or volunteer, including demeaning references to gender, sexually suggestive or derogatory comments about body or clothing, or obscene language or gestures.
 A single comment or gesture may be considered as sexually harassing, depending the nature of the comment or gesture.

 Staff sexual misconduct – the following acts when performed by department staff, contractors, or volunteers when directed at an offender for the purpose of gratifying the sexual desire(s) of any person, and/or encouraging an offender to engage in staff sexual misconduct:

 A. Any attempt, threat, or request by a staff member, contractor, or volunteer to engage in the activities described in this policy;

-B. Any display by a staff member, contractor, or volunteer of his or her uncovered genitalia, buttocks, or breast in the presence of an inmate, detainee, or resident;
+B. Any display by a staff member, contractor, or volunteer of uncovered genitalia, buttocks, or breast in the presence of an inmate, detainee, or resident;

 C. Voyeurism by a staff member, contractor, or volunteer;

 D. Unwelcome sexual advances, or requests for sexual favors;